ShashiSingh8434/Reminder-App/README.md

 # Alarm App
+## Watch
+- ** AppTest folder
+  It has all images of app at its each stage.
+- ** App Test Video
+  It is present in under main please do watch it,
 ## Features That Matter
 - **Intuitive Time Selection**
   Effortlessly set alarms with a user-friendly and precise time selection dialog.